-When you work in a restaurant, you immediately make a mental list of tasks you enjoy completing and others that you hate.
-Everyone has their own preference.
-I remember taking my sweet time stuffing squash blossoms while hurrying through menial tasks such as halving baby cherry tomatoes (and I mean baby, baby tomatoes.
-We’re talking real small here people).
-One item on the prep list that majority of the line cooks pushed off was making the basil pistou.
-Pistou is a sauce very similiar to pesto except for the lack of nuts.
-Traditionally, pistou is prepared with a mortar and pestle, hence the dislike from many who had to prepare it.
+When you work in a restaurant, you tend to make a list of tasks you enjoy and others that you hate.
+I remember taking my sweet time stuffing squash blossoms while working quickly to finish halving baby cherry tomatoes.
+One item on the prep list that many cooks disliked was making the basil pistou.
+Pistou is a sauce very similar to pesto except for the lack of nuts.
+Traditionally, pistou is prepared with a mortar and pestle, hence the dislike of many who had to prepare it.
 Since I'm not working in the restaurant anymore, I can take the shortcut and prepare this pistou in a flash, while still preserving the flavor.
-Top it on any protein like this salmon and quinoa salad with basil pistou and you have an incredibly flavorful salad you won’t regret making!
+Top it on any protein like this salmon quinoa salad with basil pistou and you have one incredibly flavorful salad!

 - 1 garlic clove